evantao96/evantao96/README.md

 ## Hi, I'm Evan Tao ##

-I studied computer science at UPenn and currently teach AP Computer Science at a small school in East Harlem, NYC.
+I studied computer science at UPenn and currently teach AP Computer Science at Central Park East High School, a small school in East Harlem.

 Computer science education is one of my interests, but I also enjoy working in databases, networked systems, machine learning and computer vision.